maduhu/cloudstack-docs/rtd/source/concepts.rst

 are reserved for a specific domain.
 Only users in that domain or its subdomains may create guests in that zone.

-Hosts in the same zone are directly accessible to each other without having to go through a firewall.
-Hosts in different zones can access each other through statically configured VPN tunnels.

 For each zone, the administrator must decide the following.

 -  How many pods to place in each zone.
 -  How many clusters to place in each pod.
 -  How many hosts to place in each cluster.
 -  (Optional) How many primary storage servers to place in each zone and total capacity for these storage servers.
 -  How many primary storage servers to place in each cluster and total capacity for these storage servers.
 -  How much secondary storage to deploy in a zone.

 When you add a new zone using the CloudStack UI, you will be prompted to configure the zone’s physical network and add the first pod, cluster, host, primary storage, and secondary storage.

-In order to support zone-wide functions for VMware, CloudStack is aware of VMware Datacenters and can map each Datacenter to a CloudStack zone.
+In order to support zone-wide functions for vSphere, CloudStack is aware of vSphere Datacenters and can map each Datacenter to a CloudStack zone.
-To enable features like storage live migration and zone-wide primary storage for VMware hosts, CloudStack has to make sure that a zone contains only a single VMware Datacenter.
-Therefore, when you are creating a new CloudStack zone, you can select a VMware Datacenter for the zone.
-If you are provisioning multiple VMware Datacenters, each one will be set up as a single zone in CloudStack.
+To enable features like storage live migration and zone-wide primary storage for vSphere hosts, CloudStack has to ensure that a zone contains only a single vSphere Datacenter.
+Therefore, when you are creating a new CloudStack zone, you can select a vSphere Datacenter for the zone.
+If you are provisioning multiple vSphere Datacenters, each one will be set up as a single zone in CloudStack.

 .. note::
-   If you are upgrading from a previous CloudStack version, and your existing deployment contains a zone with clusters from multiple VMware Datacenters, that zone will not be forcibly migrated to the new model.
+   If you are upgrading from a previous CloudStack version, and your existing deployment contains a zone with clusters from multiple vSphere Datacenters, that zone will not be forcibly migrated to the new model.
 It will continue to function as before.
 However, any new zone-wide operations, such as zone-wide primary storage and live storage migration, will not be available